Learn about investing, trading, retirement, banking, personal finance and more.

 Margin trading is a strategic investing approach where a trader uses their existing securities or cash as collateral to initiate a transaction without outright purchasing the security.
 This practice enables traders to maximize their buying power and potentially accelerate their investment returns.
 It's all about leveraging your existing assets to create opportunities for higher gains.

-The broker acts as a lender.
-If your broker approves you for a margin account, you have the ability to purchase new securities "on margin” by using your current holdings as collateral, or by depositing 50% (or more depending on the broker) of the market price of the security into the margin account.
+The primary player in this process is the broker, who essentially acts as a lender.
+Upon approval for a margin account, an investor can buy new securities "on margin" using their existing holdings as collateral.
+Alternatively, they can deposit at least 50% (or more, based on the broker's requirements) of the market price of the security into the margin account.

 Different opportunities to invest in private placements may present themselves to wealthy individuals over time

 Explore the concept of Dividend Per Share (DPS), a key metric for investors.
 Learn how it's calculated, its significance, and how it aids in income generation and dividend growth.
 Understand its role in investment decisions and the factors to consider for a comprehensive financial analysis.

 Explore the concept of Federal Reserve Credit, a critical tool used by the Fed to maintain liquidity and stabilize the financial system.
 Learn about the role of the 'Discount Window', special lending facilities, and the impact of borrowing from the Fed

 Explore the Price to Sales Ratio (P/S Ratio), a key valuation metric in financial analysis.
 Learn how it calculates market value per dollar of revenue, its role in assessing equities, and its limitations.
 Discover how it compares to other valuation metrics like P/E and P/B ratios

 Asset-backed securities are bonds or notes that come in several forms, but they typically use the cash flows from...